 You do this only once for your entire program.

-About one in every three students who completes the FAFSA is chosen for a process called Verification.
+Keep an eye on your email for missing documents.
+For instance about one in every three students who completes the FAFSA is chosen for a process called Verification.
 If your FAFSA is chosen, you will be notified of what additional information we need.